 As a Legacy or Military Mentor, you will support a child throughout the weekend as he or she shares and connects with other surviving kids and learns how to honor their loved one.
 You will receive training from our Youth Program staff and come alongside a child to do a variety of activities geared toward promoting healing.
 Whether doing art projects, playing games, throwing or kicking a ball, doing memorial activities, or being silly, you will have fun with a purpose with a child who needs you.
 Along the way, you will create lasting memories and feel pride in yourself for the amazing impact you will have on a military child and their family.

 To register as a Legacy or Military Mentor, create a mentor account and complete a background check form.
 Once your background check is approved, you can log into your account to register to volunteer at the National Military Survivor Seminar and Good Grief Camp.
-Visit our Legacy or Military Mentor Volunteer at National Good Grief Camp page to learn more.

-During the seminar, TAPS will be conducting two Peer Mentor training sessions for adult military survivors who are at least 18 months beyond their own loss and are ready to offer support to other adult survivors.
+During the seminar, TAPS will be conducting Peer Mentor training for adult military survivors who are at least 18 months beyond their own loss and are ready to offer support to other adult survivors.
 As a Peer Mentor, you will have a wide variety of opportunities to choose from to support your peers through activities such as seminars, retreats, TAPS Togethers, hosting a Care Group, supporting the Online Community, and providing one-to-one mentoring.
 You will learn more about grief and trauma, learn to identify risks and warning signs for suicide, gain basic helping skills, and become part of our nationwide TAPS Peer Mentor Team.